Dan slept on his arms so in the morning they were painful and numb. Faith was unsympathetic. “If you’re awake it’s time to leave.”

 “I know,” said Faith.
-“He’s my cricket dealer.
-Or, he was, until I saw that swastika tattoo.
-Now I don’t I want him around anymore, either.”
+“He’s my cricket-dealer.
+Or he was, until I saw that tattoo.
+Now I don’t I want him around anymore either.”
 She pulled Dan by the arm.
 “C’mon, Dainty.
 Get outta my house.”

 Dan lingered by the door.
 “Can I come back another time?
 Beatrice and I didn’t finish our cricket together.”

 “You want cricket?”
 Faith took Leo’s bong and pressed it into his hands.
-“If Leo asks I’ll say someone smashed it.
-Now scram!”
+“Scram!”

-He donned rubber gloves to empty the bong into his sink, and retched at the unleashed odor.
-He donned a surgical mask.
+He donned rubber gloves to empty the bong into his sink.
+He retched at the unleashed odor.
+He donned a surgical-mask.

 The glass was almost opaque with crust.
-Looking into the top chamber, he saw the bong filtered smoke through five slotted glass fingers.
-No wonder Leo never bothered cleaning the complicated interior; it was a Sisyphean task, a punishment.
+Looking into the top chamber he that saw the bong filtered smoke through five slotted glass fingers.
+No wonder Leo never bothered cleaning the complicated interior—it was a Sisyphean task, a punishment.

 So Dan began.

-He emptied the powder from the sliding glass tube into a tupperware container for later.
-He filled a plastic baggie with more salt and isopropyl, and sealed the glass tube inside.
+He saved the powder from the sliding glass tube in a tupperware container.
+He filled a plastic-baggie with more salt and isopropyl and sealed the glass tube inside.
 He put that baggie in a bigger baggie so nothing leaked.

 When he emptied the bong he absentmindedly sniffed the toxic runoff.
-He’d already burned nose-hairs on the isopropyl, so he should have known the foul process’ byproducts would smell worse.
+He’d already burned nose-hairs on the isopropyl so he should’ve known the foul process’ byproducts would smell even worse.

 His arms tired after twenty minutes.
 For motivation he imagined the pipe was Leo.
 “Save the whining for your daddy.”
 The salt swirled in Leo like spiky snowflakes.

-When he woke and checked the bong again, the gunk slipped into the sink with a satisfying sound, and the glass gleamed.
-Dan slid the glass tube into the lower chamber and poured the powder from the tupperware into its bowl.
+When he woke he emptied the bong again.
+The gunk slipped into the sink with a satisfying sound and the glass gleamed.
+Dan slid the glass tube into the lower chamber and poured the powder from the tupperware back into its bowl.

 Cleaning the bong taught Dan how to fill it with water for smoking.
-Fluid poured in the top would flow up the five glass fingers to fill the bottom chamber.
-Enough water remained in the top chamber to cover the glass fingers’ slots, so smoke would have to bubble through.
+Fluid poured in the top chamber would flow up the five glass fingers to fill the bottom chamber.
+Enough water remained in the top chamber to cover the glass fingers’ slots so smoke would have to bubble through them.

-Some kind of amoeba bubbled and blopped on the Mountain.
+Some kind of amoeba bubbled and blopped on the red mountain.
 The amoeba was translucent orange and the size of a man.
 It wriggled like it didn’t want to exist.

 A shadow passed over the amoeba.
-An enormous bird landed beside the oozing thing with thunderous wing-beats.
-The sapphire bird in sky-blue robes used emerald eyes to watch the flakes in the amoeba turn into teeth.
+An enormous bird landed with thunderous wing-beats.
+The sapphire bird in sky-blue robes watched with emerald eyes as the flakes in the amoeba turned into teeth.
 Molars and canines were torturous instruments tearing the amoeba’s innards.
 The amoeba smacked the ground wetly.